 Static Load, Refresh for Changes

-IMPORTANT: Remember that switching from one List view to another does NOT refresh content.
+IMPORTANT: Remember that switching from one List view to another does NOT refresh content, for performance reasons - though it may be re-sorted (until these proceedings are further optimized).

 Archive and Hostlist Divergence

 Hostlist functionality differs from the Archivelist for Clean and Refresh operations, which are described below.
 Opt Filter is not available from the Archivelist, though Replicate is unique to the Archivelist and not enabled elsewhere.
-Additional Replicate details will be provided in the near future.
+Additional Replicate details are available in the aforementioned articles further detailing :Recover.

 The Archivelist can be quite long, and Archive Filenames are not stored in plaintext.
-For this reason, creating the plaintext enumeration is quite time-consuming, and for long lists takes more than a few seconds to complete.
+For this reason, creating the plaintext enumeration can be time-consuming, and for long lists takes more than a few seconds to complete.

 Cleaning the Archive List